-- Students will become team-oriented individuals who can communicate technical knowledge with others both through oral presentations and written documentation. - Students will gain the skills and knowledge to prepare them for fulfilling careers with a broad range within the industry or academia, technology-based entrepreneurship, or postgraduate study in Computer Science or other disciplines. - Students will engage and become complete wellrounded individuals serving the community, who will use original and critical thinking to find solutions to the real social and ethical issues that face today's and tomorrow's computer professionals.
+- programming with the purpose of mastering the field of study and engaging in lifelong learning. - Students will become team-oriented individuals who can communicate technical knowledge with others both through oral presentations and written documentation. - Students will gain the skills and knowledge to prepare them for fulfilling careers with a broad range within the industry or academia, technology-based entrepreneurship, or postgraduate study in Computer Science or other disciplines. - Students will engage and become complete wellrounded individuals serving the community, who will use original and critical thinking to find solutions to the real social and ethical issues that face today's and tomorrow's computer professionals.